William Hyde Wollaston: Work

 Wollaston also devised a cryophorus, "a glass container containing liquid water and water vapor.
 It is used in physics courses to demonstrate rapid freezing by evaporation."
 He used his Bakerian lecture in 1805, On the Force of Percussion, to defend Gottfried Leibniz's principle of vis viva, an early formulation of the conservation of energy.

 Wollaston's attempt to demonstrate the presence of glucose in the blood serum of diabetics was unsuccessful due to the limited means of detection available to him.
 His 1811 paper "On the non-existence of sugar in the blood of persons labouring under diabetes mellitus" concluded that sugar must travel via lymphatic channels from the stomach directly to the kidneys, without entering the bloodstream.
 Wollaston supported this theory by referring to the thesis of a young medical student at Edinburgh, named Charles Darwin, titled, "Experiments establishing a criterion between mucaginous and purulent matter.
 And an account of the retrograde motions of the absorbent vessels of animal bodies in some diseases."
 The medical student was the uncle of the more famous Charles Robert Darwin.

 Wollaston prophetically foretold that if once an accurate knowledge were gained of the relative weights of elementary atoms, philosophers would not rest satisfied with the determination of mere numbers, but would have to gain a geometrical conception of how the elementary particles were placed in space.
 Jacobus Henricus van 't Hoff's La Chimie dans l'Espace was the first practical realisation of this prophecy.

+In 1814 he was the first to estimate the atomic weight of carbon to be 12, calculating it from the relative densities of oxygen and carbon dioxide by Jean-Baptiste Biot and François Arago.
+However, value of 6 (with an according modification of all chemical formulas to have double the number of C atoms) was more popular well into the 19th century.

-Wollaston was part of a royal commission that recommended adoption of the imperial gallon in 1814.
-Also in 1814, Wollaston coined the name bicarbonate.
+Also in 1814, Wollaston was part of a royal commission that recommended adoption of the imperial gallon, and in the same year he coined the name bicarbonate.
 He served on the government's Board of Longitude between 1818 and 1828 and was part of royal commission that opposed adoption of the metric system (1819).

 Wollaston was too ill to deliver his final Bakerian lecture in 1828 and dictated it to Henry Warburton who read it on 20 November.